PritamU/fhir_patients/README.md

 To give you an introduction, **FHIR (Fast Healthcare Interoperability Resources)** is the international standard for healthcare data.
 It’s supposed to be the backbone of how modern medical apps talk to each other.

-This is a preview of the Patient Manager Dashboard that I am built.
+This is a preview of the Patient Manager Dashboard that I have built.

 ![Home Page](./public/screenshots/home.png)
  _Home Page with the patient list_.